Skip to main content

 Script for DentaQuest

 “Hello, I am an adult Virginia Medicaid member.
-I need a dentist who accepts Cardinal Care Smiles near my ZIP code.
-I have [pain, swelling, broken tooth, denture problem].
-Can you give me names of dentists taking new adult Medicaid patients and tell me what to do if I need urgent care?”
+I need a dentist near my ZIP code who accepts Cardinal Care Smiles.
+My problem is [pain, swelling, broken tooth, denture issue].
+Can you give me names of dentists taking new adult Medicaid patients and tell me what to do if this is urgent?”

 Script for a clinic

 “Hello, I am a senior in Virginia.
 I need dental care and I have [Medicaid, Medicare, no insurance, VA benefits].
-Do you offer dental services for adults?
-What do you charge, what papers should I bring, and when is the next opening?”
+Do you offer adult dental care?
+What services do you provide, what do you charge, what papers should I bring, and when is the next opening?”

 “Hello, I am calling about Donated Dental Services.
-I am over 65 or have a disability and cannot afford the dental work I need.
-Are applications open for my county, what is the first step, and about how long should I expect to wait?”
+I am over 65, disabled, or medically fragile and cannot afford the dental care I need.
+Is my city or county accepting applications today?
+What is the first step, and what documents should I send?”

 Script for Medicare Advantage

 “Hello, I need to understand my 2026 dental benefit.
-What is my yearly dental limit?
-Are extractions, dentures, crowns, and root canals covered?
+What is my yearly limit?
+Are extractions, dentures, crowns, root canals, and oral surgery covered?
 Do I need prior approval?
 Which dentists near me are in network?”

 Reality checks before you apply

-• Dental implants are hard to fund.
-Most public and charity programs do not pay for implants unless there is a rare medical reason.
+• Implants are hard to fund.
+Many public, charity, and plan options do not cover implants unless there is a special medical reason.

-• Medicare Advantage dental benefits vary.
-One plan may cover cleanings only.
-Another may help with dentures but use a yearly cap.
+• Medicare Advantage benefits vary.
+One plan may cover only basic care.
+Another may help with larger work but use a yearly limit.

 Common mistakes to avoid

-• Waiting until tooth pain turns into swelling or fever.
+• Waiting until pain turns into swelling, fever, or trouble swallowing.

 • Assuming Original Medicare will pay for routine dental work.

-• Going to a dentist before checking if the office takes your exact plan.
+• Booking a dentist before checking if the office takes your exact plan.

 • Applying to DDS for an emergency problem that needs care now.

-• Missing a Medicaid document request letter or deadline.
+• Ignoring a Medicaid document request or renewal letter.

-• Signing a high-interest payment plan before checking Medicaid, clinics, DDS, and VA options.
+• Signing a payment plan before checking Medicaid, clinics, DDS, VA, and plan benefits.

 Backup options that may help